zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-08-24】[winapps-org / winapps](https://github.com/winapps-org/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+Hard fork of https://github.com/Fmstrat/winapps/
+* 【2025-08-24】[HKUDS / DeepCode](https://github.com/HKUDS/DeepCode) - "DeepCode: Open Agentic Coding (Paper2Code & Text2Web & Text2Backend)"
+* 【2025-08-24】[scottpetrovic / mesh2motion-app](https://github.com/scottpetrovic/mesh2motion-app) - Import a 3D Model and automatically assign and export animations
+* 【2025-08-24】[pestphp / pest](https://github.com/pestphp/pest) - Pest is an elegant PHP testing Framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.
 * 【2025-08-22】[firecrawl / firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥
 * 【2025-08-21】[moeru-ai / airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
 Capable of realtime voice chat, Minecraft, Factorio playing.
 Web / macOS / Windows supported.
 * 【2025-08-21】[Leantime / leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.